flashbots/suave-specs/specs/rigil/README.md

 The Rigil Testnet, targeted towards developers, serves as a dedicated sandbox for creating SUAPPs (MEV applications) in a way that's both decentralized and confidential.
 It features the MEVM, a variant of the EVM, which equips developers with the ability to write SUAPPs as smart contracts by giving them access to unique MEV-specific precompiles.
 Integrating a SUAPP into your dApp allows transactions and intents to confidentially interface with a network of searchers, solvers, block builders, and more.
 Rigil provides a live, Flashbots-hosted test network for rapid prototyping that uses Goerli ETH for gas and operates with a proof-of-authority consensus mechanism.

 Rigil's architecture is composed of several parts:
-* SUAVE "Kettles": a network of actors that provide confidential computation for SUAPPs.
+* SUAVE Kettles: a network of actors that provide confidential computation for SUAPPs.
 * Confidential Data Storage: a private place to store data (e.g. user transactions).
-* SUAVE Chain: a public place to store data (e.g. intentionally leaked information) and SUAPP logic.
+* SUAVE Chain: a public place to store data (e.g. intentionally leaked information) and SUAPP logic (e.g. deployed smart contracts).
 * MEVM: a modified EVM that exposes confidential computation and storage APIs to developers

 The goal of the Rigil testnet is to gather feedback on developer experience and harden the overall SUAVE software stack.
 The testnet is not intended to be a long-lived network and will be decommissioned after the launch of the next testnet Toliman.